mpuig/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

 The goal of Model Predictive Control is to optimize the control inputs: [steering_angle, throttle].
 An optimizer will tune these inputs until a low cost vector of control inputs is found.
-The length of this vector is determined by N. After some tests with different values for `N` (time length) `N=10` was selected.
-During the tests, I observed that large `N` values gives inaccurate prediction values.
+The length of this vector is determined by N. As N increases, the model predicts further, but it also increases the computational cost.

 MPC attempts to approximate a continues reference trajectory by means of discrete paths between actuations.
 Larger values of `dt` result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
+As `dt` decreases, the algorithm re-evaluates its actuators more frequently.
+This can improve the predictions, but it's also more computational demanding.

+- Low values of N (for example N=5)makes the car leave the road in a few seconds.
+It's not an option.
+- High values of N (above 20) made a very unstable driving, with high weaving.
-During the tests, I observed that small `dt` values makes the car more erratic and large `dt` makes a smoother drive, so the car fails on closed curves.
-The value `dt=0.15` was finally selected.
+- Small `dt` values makes the car more erratic.
+- Large `dt` makes a smoother drive, but the vehicle is too slow to respond to changes and the car fails on closed curves.

-N & dt definition at [MPC.cpp](src/MPC.cpp#L14-L15)
+After some tests `N=10` and `d=0.1` were selected [MPC.cpp](src/MPC.cpp#L14-L15):

+### Latency
+To deal with the 100ms latency, we return the [delta_start + 1] and [a_start + 1] values, because is just 1 timestep interval (`dt=0.1s`)  [MPC.cpp](src/MPC.cpp#L294-L297).

-### Tunning MPC
+### Tuning MPC

-Some constants are defined at [MPC.cpp](src/MPC.cpp#L44-L51) to fine tunne the cost function.
+To prioritize some cost factors on top of other, some weight constants are defined at [MPC.cpp](src/MPC.cpp#L44-L64) to fine tune the cost function.
+The final values were obtained by trial and error.
 These constant values should change depending on the `max_velocity` defined at [MPC.cpp](src/MPC.cpp#L42).

 ## Dependencies